Fantastic Four

 Dir: Josh Trank

 The Fantastic Four comic series has a fascinating big screen history, if only because, of four attempts to put the characters on screen, not a single one has managed to capture anything that seemed to explain why it was worth trying in the first place.
 The first version, never officially released, was a cynical rights holding move by Roger Corman.
 It was made for $7 and hot meals for the cast (citation needed) and is about as awful as you'd imagine.
+It's also by far the best version.
 This was followed by 20th Century Fox's first attempt at starting a franchise, with director Tim Story helming both Fantastic Four and its sequel Rise of the Silver Surfer.
-They were successful to a point, but horrendously miscast and entirely forgettable, marooned between the fun of the Marvel Universe and the grit of the Dark Knight trilogy.
+They were successful to a point, but horrendously miscast and entirely forgettable.

 That brings us to this film... a cynical rights holding move by 20th Century Fox, who engaged Josh Trank, director of cult found footage superhero movie Chronicle, to make his big budget début.
 To say that the result, from production to final product, was and is a total clusterfuck is perhaps to be too kind.
 However, that doesn't mean that Fantastic Four 2015 - as a thing if not as a piece of drama - isn't interesting.

-A screenwriter generally has to start with a blank page, but that's much less the case here, Trank and his co-writers have 50 years of comics to draw on, but what they come up with largely remains a blank page.
+A screenwriter generally has to start with a blank page, that's not the case here, Trank and his co-writers have 50 years of comics to draw on, but what they come up with largely remains a blank page.
 Reed Richards (Teller) and Ben Grimm (Bell) are bland presences.
-Reed's one trait is that he's nerdy, which really marks him out among scientist working on interdimensional travel and Ben seems stripped even of his comic book toughness.
+Reed's one trait is that he's nerdy, which certainly marks him out among scientists working on inter-dimensional travel and Ben seems stripped even of his comic book toughness.
 Michael B. Jordan does what he can with the one note irresponsible daredevil he has to play as Johnny Storm, and contributes the film's best performance by coasting on his innate charisma.
 Kate Mara draws the short straw.
 Her Sue is consistently relegated to the back seat, she's pitched as a brilliant scientist but her biggest contribution to the mission that sends the team to another dimension seems to be in making their suits.
-Yes, it's more complicated than just having her do the sewing, but the symbolism rings out loudly.
+Yes, it's more complicated than just having her do the sewing, but the symbolism is as loud as it is unintentional.

 This is also reflected in the film's visuals, which are the typical teal and orange tediousness that so many would be blockbusters seem to be required to use.
 Trank injects no personality into the visuals, nor into the film as a whole, the corporate mandate drips from every frame even before the abrupt shift that seems to signal the moment that Fox put their director on a leash.
 The effects are at least competent, with The Thing looking the best he has ever looked on screen (though Jamie Bell's voice is hilariously mismatched with the post-transformation Ben) and The Human Torch looks good thanks to some surprisingly decent CGI fire (still something many films can't do well).
 These things and other solid effects suggest the film's sky high budget and solid tech team, so it's odd to see a simple, glaring, error in the visuals.
 Kate Mara's wig is awful, absolutely awful.
 How does something that basic slip past in a film of this scale?